demisto/content/Packs/Zscaler/README.md

 ## Collect Events from Vendor

-To configure the Zscaler Internet Access (ZIA) to send logs via the NSS feed output, refer to steps 1-3 in the following [XDR documentation](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Ingest-Logs-from-Zscaler-Internet-Access)which relates to both **Web logs** and **FW logs**.
+To configure the Zscaler Internet Access (ZIA) to send logs via the NSS feed output, refer to steps 1-3 in the following [XDR documentation](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSIAM/Cortex-XSIAM-Administrator-Guide/Ingest-Logs-from-Zscaler-Internet-Access) which relates to both **Web logs** and **FW logs**.

 #### More information on configuring NSS feed outputs:
 1. [Adding NSS Feeds for Firewall Logs](https://help.zscaler.com/zia/adding-nss-feeds-firewall-logs).